My Phobia: What Does Drowning Feel Like?

 Unfortunately, we can never know what death by drowning truly feels like.
 We can get an idea from people who were saved from drowning, though.
 Sometimes, knowing more about your fear can help you make sense of it all.

+There are different accounts of what it feels like to start drowning.
+There is a fear that overtakes your body and mind because you know that you cannot breathe underwater and you don't know how long you will be able to hold your breath.
+You may start to try to physically stay above the water until you become too tired and then slow down to conserve your breath, slowly accepting that you have done all you could do.
 People generally describe the first few seconds as panicky and painful as water starts to rush you and you run out of oxygen.
-After that initial stage, people say that your body gets relaxed and you enter a euphoric state that is common in many near-death experiences.
+After that initial stage, people say that your body gets relaxed and enter a euphoric state that is common in many near-death experiences.
 You stop struggling and things get fuzzy.

 How to Get Over My Fear of Drowning